Skip to content ↓

 Science

-Identify and name a variety of everyday materials, describe properties, and compare and group materials
+· Identify and name a variety of common animals

 Design and Technology